 I will surely address the question of race and how it may have affected Juan Latino's thinking, but I would suggest at this juncture that though a consideration, it probably was not uppermost in his understanding of his circumstances.
 Rather, the principal dynamic as it related to international relations was the cultural divide between Christian, Muslim, and Jew.
-Indeed, the Mediterranean world of the 16th century was an equal opportunity enslaver, in which individuals and groups who found themselves in this unfortunate circumstance instantiated a veritable human potpourri.
+Indeed, the Mediterranean world of the sixteenth century was an equal opportunity enslaver, in which individuals and groups who found themselves in this unfortunate circumstance instantiated a veritable human potpourri.
 Captives from both the Reconquista in Iberia and the struggle in the Black Sea region were often sold into slavery, and many were Europeans.
-The means by which captives were marketed underscores the period's expansive commercial activity, as the Italian city-states of Pisa, Genoa, and Venice, principally involved in trading silk, spices, and sugar in the eastern Mediterranean, also trafficked in war captives in a non-discriminatory fashion.
+The means by which captives were marketed underscores the period's expansive commercial activity, as the Italian city-states of Pisa, Genoa, and Venice, principally involved in trading silk, spices, and sugar in the eastern Mediterranean, also trafficked in war captives in a nondiscriminatory fashion.
 The Genoese sold Christian captives to Muslims, and Muslim captives to Christians, by the thousands, while the Venetians purchased captives from the Caucasus.
 Many, mostly women, were brought to Italy, where they performed agricultural and domestic tasks left undone by an Italian population reeling from the Black Death.
 The newly enslaved joined the ranks of the similarly exploited in Crete and Cyprus, but especially in Sicily, southern Italy, Majorca, and southern Spain, where slavery was of a considerable vintage.
-The enslaved in Sicily were mostly Muslim and, like Venice and other Italian sites, female.
-16
+The enslaved in Sicily were mostly Muslim and, like Venice and other Italian sites, female.xvi between Muslims and Christians.

-If the 14th century saw increased reliance upon captive labor in the Mediterranean, the fifteenth witnessed changes in the sources of that labor.
-The re- conquest of Portugal in 1267 signaled the beginning of the end of territorial disputes between Muslims and Christians.
 Muslim power in Spain also began to gradually decline via battle and treaty.
-Iberia as a source of servile labor slowed, forcing Europe to turn elsewhere, and by the end of the 14th century the demand was largely met by captives from the Black Sea.
+Iberia as a source of servile labor slowed, forcing Europe to turn elsewhere, and by the end of the fourteenth century the demand was largely met by captives from the Black Sea.
 But with the struggle for Byzantium ending in 1453, and the Reconquista in Iberia culminating in 1492, the northern Mediterranean found itself in need of workers, occasioned in part by the cultivation of sugarcane.
 Spreading from Southeast Asia to India in antiquity, sugarcane was introduced to Persians and Arabs during Islam's early years.
 They transferred its production to Syria and Egypt, and later to North Africa, southern Spain, Sicily, Cyprus, and Crete.
-European crusaders first came into contact with sugar in the Holy Lands, developing their own sugar plantations in

-Cyprus, Crete, and Sicily by the early 13th century.
-Europe gradually acquired a taste for sugar (although expensive until the 19th century and frequently used for medicinal purposes), having known only honey as a sweetener.
+European crusaders first came into contact with sugar in the Holy Lands, developing their own sugar plantations in Cyprus, Crete, and Sicily by the early thirteenth century.
+Europe gradually acquired a taste for sugar [(although expensive until the nineteenth century and frequently used for medicinal purposes)], having known only honey as a sweetener.